 Previous experience: Head of Corporate Banking at Kaupthing Bank Sweden, senior positions at SEB/Enskilda Corporate and Group Treasurer at Elekta AB.

 Not independent in relation to the company and management.

-Shareholding: 4,796,293 shares through Deciso AB and 296,192 warrants.
+Shareholding: 3,292,369 shares owned privately and through Deciso AB.